-Appendix 9.1: Example of a Word version of the DFE Prevent Risk Assessment Excel Spreadsheet:
+Appendix 9.1 Example of a Word version of the DFE Prevent Risk Assessment Excel Spreadsheet:

-Prevent risk assessment for so nools: Person completing: Date Implemented: Date for review:
+Prevent risk assessment for schools: Person completing: Date Implemented: Date for review:

-D:-1.
-4 51.1 n generally nial a Diala 4 T - 4 - Risk 1 Risk 2 Risk 3 Risk 4 etc 1 your area and institution Dial.
-4 Risk 1 Risk 2 Risk 3 Risk 4 etc Leadership a and Partnership Category Risk Hazard Risk management Rag Further action needed l Lead officer Date for completion Leadership "What is the risk here?"
-"What are the hazards?"
-"What has your institution put in place to ensure sufficient understanding and buy-in from Leadership?"
-What does your institution further action to address the risk(s)?
-Officer Completion The setting does not place sufficient priority to Prevent and risk assessment/action plans (or does not have one) and therefore actions to mitigate risks and meet the requirement of the Duty are not effective. within the organisation d not understand the requirements of the Prevent Statutory Duty of the risks faced by the organisation.
-The Duty is Leaders do not have understanding and ultimate ownership of their internal safeguarding processes, nor ensuring that all staff have sufficient [Examples] Lead governor for safeguarding/Prevent lead is at appropriate seniority.
+ks - risk of radicalisatio

+Risk 1 Risk 2 Risk 3 Risk 4 etc

+Local Risks - - risk of radicalisation in your area and institution

+Risk 1 Risk 2 Risk 3 Risk 4 etc

+Leadership a and Partnership

+Category Risk Hazard Risk management Rag Further action needed Lead Date for

+officer completion

+Leadership "What is the risk "What are the hazards?"
+"What has your institution put in What does your institution

+here?" place to ensure sufficient further action to address the risk(s)? e identified

+understanding and buy-in from Leadership?"
+1138(3):

+The setting does not Leaders (including [Examples] Prevent training/briefing

+place sufficient priority governors and trustees) for staff (including SLT) and

+to Prevent and risk within the organisation do

+assessment/action not understand the gerenere.

+plans (or does not requirements of the

+have one) and Prevent Statutory Duty or

+therefore actions to the risks faced by the

+mitigate risks and organisation.
+The Duty is

+meet the requirements not managed or enabled

+of the Duty are not effective. at a sufficiently senior level.

+enective.
+Leaders do not have [Examples] Lead governor for

+understanding and safeguarding/Prevent lead is at

+ultimate ownership of appropriate seniority.

+their internal

+safeguarding processes,

+nor ensuring that all staff

+have sufficient 1

 understanding and that staff implement the duty effectively.
 Leaders do not communicate and promote the importance [Examples] Sufficient leadership ownership - risk assessments, safeguarding policies, etc. being of the duty.
 Leaders do not drive an effective safeguarding culture across the institution. signed off by SLT.
 [Examples] Leadership have clear understanding of reporting and referral mechanisms.
 Leaders do not provide a safe environment in which children can learn.
-[Insert additional hazards [Examples] Ensuring the sharing of safeguarding policies - staff sign to confirm the reading of such policies.
-[Examples] Promotion of a here] safeguarding culture through regular training, discussions, etc with senior staff visibly involved.
+[Examples] Ensuring the sharing of safeguarding policies - staff sign to confirm the reading of such policies.
+[Insert additional hazards here] [Examples] Promotion of a safeguarding culture through regular training, discussions, etc with senior staff visibly involved.
 Clear induction for new members of staff and trainee teachers [Insert additional hazards here] [Examples] Leaders use self- evaluation to identify key priorities for continuous improvement Working in Partnership The setting is not fully appraised of national and local risks, does not work with partners to safeguard children vulnerable to radicalisation, and does not have access to good practice advice, guidance or The organisation does not establish effective partnerships with organisations such as the Local Authority and Police Prevent Team.
 [Example] The providers has strong partnerships with: • Local Safeguarding Children's Partnership • DSL / headteacher forums • LADO • Community Safety Partnerships • Police Prevent Team • Channel panel • Child and family supportive peer networks.
 [Insert additional hazards here] [Example] Effective partnerships might include: Regular attendance at meetings, boards or forums In receipt of newsletters e.g. Educate Against Hate